From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Introduction

-The remainder of this paper is organized as follows: Section~\ref{sec:bg} describes background information about DNSSEC.
-In \autoref{sec:key-trans}, we describe our proposed key transitions anatomy, and how we construct our model of transition.
-Next, we explain the details of the measurement corpus used for this work, in Section~\ref{sec:corpus}.
-Then, Section~\ref{sec:methodology} details the methodology used to create a continuous model of the lifetimes of DNSSEC keys from discrete observations.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:bg} summarizes background about DNSSEC.
+In \autoref{sec:key-trans}, we propose our key transitions anatomy and explain how we construct our model of transition.
+We follow this by proposing a security analysis of DNSSEC key life cycle and key transitions in Section~\ref{sec:sec-analysis}.
+We present the measurement corpus used in this work in Section~\ref{sec:corpus}.
+Section~\ref{sec:methodology} details our methodology to derive a continuous model of the DNSSEC key lifetimes from discrete observations.
 Section~\ref{sec:classification} introduces our approach to classify life cycle management and transitions of keys.
-From that, we proceed and present our use case study in Section~\ref{sec:meas}.
-We cover related work in Section~\ref{sec:relwork}, before a discussion in Section~\ref{sec:disc-disc}.
+Based on that, we proceed to our extensive use case study in Section~\ref{sec:meas}.
+We cover related work in Section~\ref{sec:relwork} and discuss our results in Section~\ref{sec:disc-disc}.
 Finally, we conclude in Section~\ref{sec:disc}.